broxus/octusbridge-solana-docs/programs/token_proxy.md

 4. `Token Proxy` gets round relays info (public keys, addresses), checks that callers address is relay and ttl of the round is not expired.
 5. If all is ok, `Token Proxy` program saves relays approval to withdrawal account.

-##### Withdraw process
+##### Withdraw

-1. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limit from settings.
+1. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limits from settings.
 2. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.
 3. `Token proxy` fetches vault account.
 4. If amount is lower, `Token proxy` program checks that `Vault` account contains more than `Withdrawal` amount.
 5. If amount is bigger, `Token proxy` program sets withdrawal status to `Pending`.
 6. If amount is lower, `Token proxy` program uses `SPL token` program address from settings and calls transfer tokens on `SPL token` program
+7. `Token proxy` program changes withdrawal amount in current period.
-7. `Token proxy` sets withdrawal status to `Processed`.
+8. `Token proxy` sets withdrawal status to `Processed`.

 ##### Approve over limit withdrawals algorithm